-All students with disabilities must be annually considered for ESY eligibility at an IEP meeting.
-The type, amount, duration or location of those services may not be pre-determined or limited based on category of disability or severity of disability.
+All students with disabilities, who qualify for special education services, must be considered for ESY eligibility at each IEP meeting.
+The type, amount, duration or location of those services may not be predetermined or limited based on category of disability or severity of disability.

-The basic steps in the ESY Decision Process are:
+The basic steps in the ESY decision-making process are: